Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 Again this depends on the kind of products you sell, some products are larger and therefore more expensive to ship.
 I only recommend doing free shipping promotions if you can cover the costs in your minimum order profit margins.

 You can actually use this same concept but without the free shipping.
-Change it up with an impromptu 20% off coupon, a 2 for 1 deal on certain product lines, or other promotion.
+Change it up with a 20% off shipping deal coupon that doesn’t give free shipping but instead gives a deal on the shipping itself.
+As far as I know, this is only possible with our sister plugin Advanced Coupons.

 Lower Your Pricing Based On Quantity Ordered